 If all eligibility requirements are met and students are registered for the semester's courses* prior to census date, financial aid is disbursed to student accounts at the beginning of the semester.
-Any funds beyond your account balance are refunded through the Easy Refund Card program.
+Any funds beyond your account balance are refunded through Higher One's refund program.

 *If all your courses for the semester are print-based or online open enrollment courses and are eligible for federal student aid, 50% of all course requirements must be complete before federal aid can be disbursed.
 Your course professor can notify your academic advisor and the Financial Aid Office when you have completed 50% of your course requirements.